research-software-directory/RSD-as-a-service/documentation/docs/01-users/10-community.md

 The field **Provenance identifier** can be used to register some official identifier that contains more information about this category (for example, a URL or some ontology identifier).
 We currently do not display this information on the software pages.
 If you have suggestions for us on how to display these, please let us know.

 :::warning
-You cannot delete categories that are used by the software items.
-If category is assigned to a software entry the delete action will end in the error (as shown in the demo animation).
-To be able to delete a category entry you need to remove all references from the software items first, then the category entry can be deleted.
+You cannot delete categories that are used by any software page.
+If the category is assigned to a software entry, the delete action will result in an error (as shown in the demo animation).
+To be able to delete a category entry, you need to remove all references from the software pages first, then the category entry can be deleted.
 :::

 ![video](img/community-settings.gif)